ReactTraining/react-workshop/courses/core/04-effects/exercise/README.md

 ## Bonus Task: Custom Hooks

-If you have time, try converting the code to a custom hook!
+If the instructor has had a chance to explain "custom hooks" yet and If you have time, try converting the code to a custom hook.